HelenHelene/eportfolio/NS/NS_Unit05_CaseStudy.md

 ### Reflections
 1. Did you have any issues or challenges with this activity?
-    - One challenge was ensuring that the recommendations for improving the template aligned with NCSC requirements without having access to the full NCSC guidelines.
+    - One challenge was ensuring that the recommendations for improving the template aligned with NCSC requirements, which required a lot of research into the NCSC guidelines.

 2. How did you overcome them?
    - By focusing on general best practices for vulnerability assessments and using common standards for security reporting, I could infer necessary enhancements.